Amateur landlords under attack as British home ownership falls

 Their power is politically sensitive in a country where house prices border on a national obsession, reflecting the fact most people have the vast bulk of their assets tied up in their home.
 Critics argue buy-to-let distorts the market and makes it even harder for ordinary people to get on the housing ladder.

 Now the landlords face a double threat.
-Chancellor George Osborne is squeezing more tax from buy-to-let (BTL) investments, partly to help fund incentives for new homeowners, while the Bank of England is seeking powers to limit the size of BTL mortgages in order to reduce risky lending.
+Chancellor of the Exchequer George Osborne is squeezing more tax from buy-to-let (BTL) investments, partly to help fund incentives for new homeowners, while the Bank is seeking powers to limit the size of BTL mortgages in order to reduce risky lending.

 A few economists say the changes could even push the overall housing market down later this year.